 Cheating will not be tolerated.
 You will receive a zero on the test, etc. and your parents will be notified.
-You may not correct a quiz or test you cheated on.
-All assignments must be turned in before the tardy bell of the due date; late assignments will receive a 20% deduction and will not be accepted 48 hours after the due date.
+You may not retest on a test invalidated due to academic dishonesty.

 I will not return any quizzes or tests.
 If a student wishes to examine an assessment, they must come in before school, during my conference period, during the activity period, or after school to do so.
 They will only be available for five days after the original administration.

 Students may retest on one test per six weeks.
 You must retest within three school days of the original test; e.g., if the test was administered on Tuesday, you must retest no later than Friday of the same week.
 You may retest for any reason: poor preparation, sickness, lack of understanding, missing school to attend a funeral, etc. However, once you have used your retest, you will not be able to retest again until the next six weeks.
 Retests do not roll over from one six week term to the next; i.e. you may not accumulate more than one retest per six week period.